COMMODITY OIL TRENDS

 PALM OIL

-• The palm oil futures market was steady through Wednesday of this week vs. the prior week, after having declined roughly 7% from April 4 through April 19
+• The palm oil futures market was lower through Wednesday of this week vs. the prior week

 • Palm oil’s seasonal production cycle turned higher at the beginning of April

-• The Malaysian Palm Oil Board estimated that end-of-March palm oil stocks were 1.715 million metric tons, down from 1.920 million in February, but still above the 1.673 million posted in March 2023
+• The Indonesian Palm Oil Association estimated that February palm oil exports were 2.17 million metric tons, down from 2.80 million in January, and down from 2.91 million in February 2023

 Mayo & Margarine

-• The soybean oil and palm oil were steady to slightly higher this week, while butter prices were higher
+• The soybean oil and palm oil markets were both lower this week, while butter prices were steady

 The data contained in the Farmer’s Report is provided for informational purposes only, is not tailored to your specific purchasing needs, and is not intended as a substitute for any other publicly-available market data or information.
 The Farmer’s Report is compiled from the last-received market data provided by the United States Department of Agriculture (USDA) and/or other market sources, and is subject to change without notice.
 Nothing herein is the opinion of US Foods®.
 US Foods neither assumes any legal liability nor makes any warranty or guaranty, either express or implied, regarding the completeness, accuracy or usefulness of this information.